 Finally, mammals will also play a large part in the focus of the tour as we have good chances of finding Fennec Fox, Lesser Egyptian Jerboa, Atlantic Humpback Dolphin and with luck the beautiful Sand Cat or Rüppell’s Fox.
 Unlike other tours to this region, we have exclusive access to a house in the desert and therefore there is no need to camp.

-Arrive into Dakhla on a late evening flight and transfer to our comfortable with great views across Dakhla Bay.
+Arrive into Dakhla on a late evening flight and transfer to our comfortable hotel with views across Dakhla Bay.
 Overnight Dakhla Bay

-Today we shall explore the various points around the bay that host gatherings of gulls, waders and terns.
+Today we will explore the various points around the bay that host gatherings of gulls, waders and terns.
 We shall be looking in particular for the rare Kelp Gull amongst the groups of Lesser Black-backed Gulls as well as more common species such as Slender-billed Gull and Audouin’s Gull.
-Caspian Tern and Royal Tern should be fairly easy to find and waders should be plentiful.
+Caspian Tern and African Royal Tern should be fairly easy to find and waders should be plentiful.
 Given that it is prime migration season, the chances for something unusual are also high.
-We will also check any suitable habitat for passerines and non-passerines.
-A look out across the bay for cetaceans could be productive as Bottlenose Dolphins and even Orcas have been seen in previous years, but we shall be looking in particular for the Atlantic Humpback Dolphin which can sometimes be seen from our accommodation!
-We shall spend the afternoon birding the start of the now famous birding route along the Aousserd Road.
-Here, we will get a feel for some of the best looking birding areas and where we are sure to find some of the commoner desert species such as Greater Hoopoe Lark, Bar-tailed Desert Lark, Desert Sparrow and Southern Grey Shrike.
-We will return to our hotel shortly after dusk with some spotlighting en route.
+We will also check any suitable habitat for passerines.
+A look out across the bay for cetaceans could be productive as Bottlenose Dolphins and even Orcas have been seen in previous years, but we shall be looking in particular for the Atlantic Humpback Dolphin.
+During the afternoon we will travel to the start of the Aousserd Road.
+Here, we will get a feel for some of the best looking birding areas where we are sure to find some of the commoner desert species such as Greater Hoopoe Lark, Bar-tailed Desert Lark, Desert Sparrow and Southern Grey Shrike.
 Overnight Dakhla Bay

 DAYS 4 – 5